David Hamilton (broadcaster): Commercial radio

-In February 2021 he started a daily lunchtime show with Boom Radio, the national DAB station aimed at the baby boom generation.
+In February 2021, he started a daily lunchtime show with Boom Radio, the national DAB station aimed at the baby boom generation.

 Stage

 On stage Hamilton has compered shows by the Beatles, the Rolling Stones, David Cassidy and many other pop acts.
 He has hosted shows at the Royal Albert Hall and the London Palladium, and headlined in four major pantomimes.

-In 2016 he embarked on a 40-theatre tour, David Hamilton's Rock 'n' Roll Back The Years, with band The Fugitives, and singers.
+In 2016, he embarked on a 40-theatre tour, David Hamilton's Rock 'n' Roll Back The Years, with band The Fugitives, and singers.

 Sport

 Hamilton was the compere for the Wembley Lions Speedway team in 1970 and 1971.

-During the 1970s Hamilton was also the match day presenter for the Reading Racers Speedway Club.
-Latterly he was seen frequently on BBC1's Match of the Day and BSkyB's Football First as he was the matchday compère at Fulham F.C.
+During the 1970s, Hamilton was also the match day presenter for the Reading Racers Speedway Club.
+Latterly he was seen frequently on BBC One's Match of the Day and BSkyB's Football First as he was the matchday compère at Fulham F.C.

 Books

-Hamilton is the author of five books: David Hamilton's Beauty Tips for Women, 1974, The Music Game (autobiography), 1986, A Fulhamish Tale, 2012, The Golden Days of Radio One, 2017 and Commercial Radio Daze, 2020.
+Hamilton is the author of six books: David Hamilton's Beauty Tips for Women, 1974, The Music Game (autobiography), 1986, A Fulhamish Tale, 2012, The Golden Days of Radio One, 2017, Commercial Radio Daze, 2020, and his autobiography The Long and Winding Road, 2024.

 Current work

-In 2019 Hamilton celebrated 60 years in broadcasting.
+In 2019, Hamilton celebrated 60 years in broadcasting.
 By this time he was heard regularly on his local stations BBC Radio Sussex and BBC Radio Surrey.
 His Million Sellers show continues to be aired on several stations in the UK and abroad.

-In 2021, at the age of 82, he became the oldest broadcaster to do a daily show on national radio with his lunchtime show on Boom Radio.
+In 2021, at the age of 82, he became the oldest broadcaster to present a daily show on national radio with his lunchtime show on Boom Radio.

-The same year David Hamilton`s Million Sellers and David Hamilton`s Hotshots launched on the Now 70s music television channel and he was a guest on Britain`s Biggest 70s Hits on Channel 5.
-He was seen as a newspaper reviewer on Sky News and in 2022 on GB News.
+The same year David Hamilton's Million Sellers and David Hamilton's Hotshots launched on the Now 70s music television channel and he was a guest on Britain's Biggest 70s Hits on Channel 5.
+He has been a newspaper reviewer on Sky News and also began contributing to GB News in 2022.
+On 2 December 2023, speaking on Mark Dolan Tonight he disclosed during a royal family studio discussion, "I have nine grandchildren".

-He is very much in demand as a lunch/dinner speaker where he talks about 60 years in broadcasting.